Finndersen/LEDuino/README.md

 # LEDController
-This is a framework or set of components
+This is a framework or set of components which make it easy to define
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTExNzIzNTM1MzVdfQ==
+eyJoaXN0b3J5IjpbNDk4NzUzMTQ3XX0=
 -->